Are you sure you want to log out?

 For treating trichomoniasis, doctors usually prescribe either metronidazole or tinidazole.

-Aside from treating trichomoniasis, metronidazole is also used to treat skin infections, bacterial vaginosis, and pelvic inflammatory disease.
+Aside from treating trichomoniasis, metronidazole is also used to treat amoebiasis, , bacterial vaginosis, and pelvic inflammatory disease.
 It usually comes in the form of a tablet, a gel, a cream, or a suppository.

 In the case of trichomoniasis, patients will usually need to take 2 grams as a single dose.
-This means taking four tablets that are 500mg each.
+This means taking four tablets that are 500mg each or alternatively, may take 1 500mg tablet twice a day for 7 days.

 Just like other antibiotics, patients should not drink alcohol while taking this medication.
 This is because it can cause side effects such as stomach pain, palpitation, and headaches.